-- "I" grades are incomplete grades given when students are in the process of completing MPH essays or MS theses. - "G" grades are given when personal extenuating circumstances prevent a student from completing a course. - Both can be changed to permanent grades with instructor or advisor authorization, following student completion of the course(s) in question. - Instructors and students should communicate with the Director of Epidemiology Student Services for more information. - The Director of Epidemiology Student Services can also change grades on behalf of instructors when grading errors must be corrected or when other circumstances warranting grade changes occur.
+- "I" grades are incomplete grades given when students are in the process of completing MPH essays or MS theses. - "G" grades are given when personal extenuating circumstances prevent a student from completing a course. - Both can be changed to permanent grades with instructor or Program Director authorization, following student completion of the course(s) in question. - Instructors and students should communicate with the Director of Epidemiology Student Services for more information.